 Now, put the dough back into the bowl, cover it with a moist tea towel and put it somewhere warm.
 I suggest the (still warm) oven - make sure it's not too hot though!
 It'll need to rise for about 1 hour, or until the dough has doubled in size.

 Once your bread has proudly risen to capacity, you'll have to punch it down and briefly knead it again.
 Why?
-You're basically giving the yeast another change to do it's magic.
+You're basically giving the yeast another chance to do it's magic.
 Letting it rise once more is good for the texture, the taste and the eventual consistency of your bread.

 This time, you'll want to knead it to the shape of your loaf.
 I suggest dividing the dough in two, and making two small loafs.
 This always works best for me, because if the loaf is too big, it's harder to get it completely cooked.